ideologysec/iTransmission/README.md

-iTransmission 4
+iTransmission
 ==========
-iTransmission is a torrent client, which uses libtransmission as it's backend.
+iTransmission is a torrent app for iOS (iPhone and iPad) which uses libtransmission for a backend.

 So, what is iTransmission 4? iTransmission , originally, was developed by [ccp0101](https://github.com/ccp0101).
 It is no longer kept active.
-I plan on keeping iTransmision 4 active.
+The previous

+**UPDATE 2018-05-15:** This is a fork of a fork of a project, that appears to have some incredibly unpleasant and outright broken dependencies.
+It will not currently compile.
+I am attempting to refactor or rebuild using this as inspiration; watch this space for changes.

 How to compile libraries
 -----